Degen-dev/ProxDocs/README.md

 ## Documentation License
 This documentation is licensed under the GNU Free Documentation License.
 A copy of the license is included in the file entitled "[LICENSE](https://github.com/Degen-dev/ProxDocs/blob/master/LICENSE)".

+## TODO
+- Move SSL/TLS to its own file
+- Clean everything up
+- Possibly make a website for ProxDocs
+- Possible add docs to use Cloudflare